jazzyjazzeroni/jazzys_cs100_project/README.md

 > During the meeting with your reader you will discuss:
  > * How effective your last sprint was (each member should talk about what they did)
+>  * The group held multiple sprint meetings via <i>Zoom</i> and <i>Slack</i>.
+Each sprint meeting lasted for 1-4 Hours and each member discussed about the features they were assigned with and their current progress with that feature.
+>  *
  > * Any tasks that did not get completed last sprint, and how you took them into consideration for this sprint
+>  *
  > * Any bugs you've identified and created issues for during the sprint.
 Do you plan on fixing them in the next sprint or are they lower priority?
  > * What tasks you are planning for this next sprint.